yartow/Bible-Study-Notes/proverbs/Bible order reading history Andrew.md

 	* Still missing: John 1-11..
 	* 17 March 2021 – 7 May 2021
 	* Continued at 9/22 with John 1
-	* Partially done with the LSB instead of the ESV, due to the discovery of this former Bible translation which is more literal and better.
+	* Partially done with the LSB instead of the ESV, due to the discovery of the former Bible translation which is more literal and better.
 * ::Ephesians:: #biblestudy/devotionals/ephesians
 	* @cdate(2021-05-08) – ... #todo/opzoeken
 	* De rest in Evernote?